l3uddz/traktarr/README.md

 ## Automatic
-Used for automatic / scheduled Traktarr tasks.
+Used for automatic / scheduled traktarr tasks.

-Movies can be run on a separate schedule from Shows.
+Movies can be run on a separate schedule then from Shows.

+_Note: These settings are only needed if you plan to use traktarr on a schedule (i.e. manually (via CLI) only) - see [Usage](#usage) section.._

 ```json
 "automatic": {